rmill24/AWD-Seatwork-1-5-MR-25/readme.md

 - Incomplete fields
 - Trying to book for more than the available seats
 - Saving reservation when:
-  a.
-You have not matched the number of seats selected to the number of passengers you booked for
+  1. You have not matched the number of seats selected to the number of passengers you booked for
-  b.
-You have not selected any seat/s
+  2. You have not selected any seat/s
 - Booking for a past date
 - There are no seats left for the chosen route and date